-The Brazilian Center of Studies in Law and Religion (CEDIRE) is a unique and pionner initiative in Brazil, which aims to study the relationship between law, state and religion from national and international perspectives, as well as to promote the right to religious freedom in Brazil and abroad through outreach and legal assistance projects, supporting vulnerable communities, governments, and NGOs.
+The Brazilian Center of Studies in Law and Religion (CEDIRE) is a unique and pionner initiative in Brazil, which aims to study the relationship between law, state and religion from national and international perspectives, as well as to promote the right to religious freedom in Brazil and abroad through research, outreach and assistance projects, supporting vulnerable communities, governments, and NGOs.

-It is a Center established at the Federal University of Uberlandia (UFU) and affiliated to The National Council for Scientific and Technological Development (CNPq), the United Nations Academic Impact Program (UNAI), the United Nations Global Compact (UNGC), and the Sergio Vieira de Mello Chair of the Office of the United Nations High Commissioner for Refugees (UNHCR) in Brazil.
+It is a Center established at the Federal University of Uberlandia (UFU) and affiliated to The National Council for Scientific and Technological Development (CNPq), the United Nations Academic Impact Program (UNAI), the United Nations Global Compact (UNGC), and the Sergio Vieira de Mello Chair of the Office of the United Nations High Commissioner for Refugees (UNHCR).

 The Center organizes scientific meetings and conferences to stimulate valuable discussions and interactions.
 Its websites publish case law, national and international law, articles, comments, notes, reports, information on resources (journals, books, videos, websites), useful links and news related to religious freedom and religion-state relations.
 CEDIRE's projects aim to assist individuals and groups in vulnerable situation.

 The Center has been working with several partners, including the Judiciary Power, the Public Attorney's Office and Federal Government in Brazil, as well as foreing and international organizations, such as the Office of the High Commissioner for Human Rights (OHCHR) in Geneva.